ojhajigit/College_Backend/README.md

    login id: 5566
    password: Aruj@123

+ # NOTE
-  Admin can add the faculty and student .Initially Enrollment Id is id and password for student and Employee id is id and password for faculty.
+  # Admin can add the faculty and student .Initially Enrollment Id is id and password for student and Employee id is id and password for faculty.
-  After that they can change password accordingly.
+  # After that they can change password accordingly.

 ## For Any Doubt Fell Free To Contact Me 🚀